kfjahnke/envutil/README.md

 pass this to switch on OIIO's 'conservative filter' on or off (pass 0 or 1);
 the default is to have it on.

+# Parameters for mounted image input

+## --mount IMAGE PROJECTION HFOV  load non-environment source image

+envutil can 'mount' images in various projections and hfov which may only cover a part of the full 360X180 degree environment.
+This routes to different code, because the parts of the output which don't receive input have to be masked out, and because projections apart from spherical (which is present for lat/lon environments anyway) have to be dealt with.
+Supported projections for mounted images are 'rectilinear', 'spherical', 'cylindrical', 'stereographic'  and 'fisheye'. hfov is in degrees.
+All three values (image filename, projection and hfov) must be passed after --mount, separated by space.
+Currently, there is an issue with itp -1 (OIIO pick-up) with the default settings when the mounted image is a 360 degree fisheye - some artifacts show near the 'back pole'.
+Use other interpolators, or disable the code relying on derivatives (use --stwidth 0).

 # Additional Technical Notes